marcosportes/workstation/README.md

 ## Tools

 I'm currently learning Cloud and Devops.
-I automated the installation of tools with the [Ubuntu/devopstools.sh](/devopstools.sh).
+I automated the installation of tools with the devopstools.sh